- Latin America / Caribbean

 Impact and Results

-The main outcome of the project is to enable more efficient and inclusive food systems in Chile, through preventing and reducing food losses in the productive phase of fruit and vegetables chains relevant in the Chilean domestic market.
+The main outcome of the project is to enable more efficient and inclusive food systems in Chile, through preventing and reducing food losses in the productive phase of fruit and vegetables chains relevant in the Chilean domestic market through of a methodology design for to measurement the losses fruit and vegetables in Chile, that was validate in 4 food chains of family farms: potatoes, tomatoes, lettuces and raspberries.
 This outcome will be the result of the generation of information regarding causes of food loss, as well as the identification of the best practices, that should be implemented by producers and other relevant stakeholder.

 On the other hand, the project will benefit indirectly the whole fruit and vegetables sector.
 According to the agricultural census of 2007, there were 34.000 horticultural farms and 97.552 fruit farms in Chile.
 The vegetable surface in 2015 was of 63.776 hectares while, there were 305.000 hectares for fruit production.